-The Lessor shall provide a floor plan of the occupied space to the Tenant Agency.
+The Lessor shall provide a floor plan (paper copy and editable electronic copy) of the occupied space to the Tenant Agency.
 This floor plan shall indicate the following: outlet locations and labeling scheme; wiring closets and/or station-cabling concentration points; telephone rooms; data server rooms; and, if more than one wiring closet serves the occupied space(s), a visual representation shall indicate the floor area(s) being served by each closet.